ced4rtree/daedalus/README.md

 The init.vim (for use with neovim) includes syntax completion, better highlighting, and all the features contained in the standard .vimrc

+### urxvt

+Pretty much just some cool colors, good fonts, etc.

+### Polybar

+Almost identical to dwmblocks, just nicer looking.

 ## Important

-Programs like dwm and dwmblocks call some scripts from another one of my repos called scripts for brightness, sound, and internet speed, and those functions will not be able to perform without those scripts.
+Programs like dwm and polybar call some scripts from another one of my repos called scripts for brightness and sound, and those functions will not be able to perform without those scripts.